oracle-livelabs/adb/shared/adb-ai-web-app/business-logic/business-logic.md

 2. Create a prompt for the LLM with the tasks that you want it to perform:

-    > Summarize the support chat in 3 sentences.
-Include the customer sentiment.
+    > Summarize the support chat in 3 sentences. also return the customer sentiment

     A JSON document is a really good way to structure the prompt; the LLM can easily interpret the task and data set to operate on.
 The following SQL query combines the task with the data set.
 Run this query in SQL Worksheet: